LivingWorld: Interactive 4D World Generation with Environmental Dynamics: Additional Experiment Results

 \subsection{Additional Quantitative Evaluation on In-the-Wild Dataset}

-To further evaluate the generalization of the proposed method beyond the curated scenes used in the main paper, we conduct additional quantitative experiments on an additional in-the-wild dataset collected from publicly available images.
+To further evaluate the generalization of the proposed method beyond the curated scenes used in the main paper, we conduct additional quantitative experiments on scenes collected from Pexels~\cite{pexels} and Unsplash~\cite{unsplash}.
 These scenes contain diverse natural environments and provide a complementary evaluation setting for dynamic scene generation.
 We follow the same evaluation protocol used in the main paper and compute the GPT-4o based metrics, PhysReal and PhotoReal, which measure physical plausibility and visual realism of the generated dynamic scenes.
 Table~\ref{tab:in-the-wild} reports the results on these additional in-the-wild scenes.
 The proposed framework achieves consistently strong performance across both metrics, demonstrating robust motion generation across diverse natural scenes.